 Why a Packing Order Matters

-Four Weeks Before: Start With What You Do Not Use
+Four Weeks Before: Start With What You Don’t Use

-The easiest rooms to pack first are the ones you interact with least day-to-day.
-Nothing in any of these areas needs to come out of a box before move day:
+The easiest rooms to pack first are the ones you interact with least.
+Nothing from these areas needs to come out of a box before move day.
+Good packing services will tell you the same thing: start with the dead weight and the rest becomes manageable.

 - Loft, attic, or under-stairs storage